On Quantum Sobolev Inequalities: Notations, basic properties and results.

 \subsection{Classical Sobolev spaces}

 Denote by $z = (x,\xi) \in\Rdd$ the phase space variable.
-Then, in the classical setting, the homogeneous Sobolev spaces of order $1$ can be defined as set of phase space functions $f$ vanishing at infinity such that the following norm is finite
+Then, in the classical setting, the homogeneous Sobolev spaces of order $1$ can be defined as the sets of phase space functions $f$ vanishing at infinity\footnote{In the sense that for any $\lambda>0$, the set $\set{x\in\Rdd : \n{f(x)}>\lambda}$ has finite measure.} such that the following norms are finite

 One can also define the corresponding non-homogeneous space endowed with the norm $\Nrm{f}{W^{1,p}(\Rdd)} = \Nrm{f}{L^p(\Rdd)} + \Nrm{\nabla_z f}{L^p(\Rdd)}$.
 By convention, we set $\dot{W}^{0,p} := L^p$.
 We will here mostly work on homogeneous spaces and not repeat these details.